 When it’s time to upgrade your home’s siding, you have many options to choose from, all with limitless color shades.
 While you probably know that the type of siding you choose can affect the cost, resale value, and energy efficiency of your home, did you know that the shade of your home’s exterior can do the same?
 The shade you choose will have a big visual impact on potential buyers, and you should consider more than just your personal preferences when upgrading your home’s exterior.

 Are You Limited By HOA Requirements?

-If you live in an HOA, you are probably limited in the shades you can you can choose for your home.
+If you live in an HOA, you are probably limited in the shades you can choose for your home.
 The purpose of these restrictions is to protect property values in the community with consistent home maintenance and appearance.
 This means you likely need HOA board approval if you want to step outside of pre-approved color shades for your home.

 Every HOA sets its own rules.
-Some limit your choices to around seven neutral shades, while others offer even less choices.
+Some limit your choices to around seven neutral shades, while others offer even fewer choices.
 If a nearby house has a similar palette to the one you want, you may need to pick another shade altogether.
 Some HOAs even specify options for your garage door, siding, trim, and the color of unique features.

 If you make the mistake of choosing a shade that isn’t pre-approved by your HOA and you do not get board approval, you can face hefty fines.
 You can even be ordered to change your color choice to bring it into compliance.

 To determine the right shade for your home, consider popular shades in your neighborhood.
 While standing out isn’t always a bad thing, it’s usually best to stay within the same range as the neighbors to improve curb appeal.
 Favorite home exterior shades vary a great deal by geographical area, but the following tend to be the most popular: